-Several companies have been making 3D printers for metals for some years now, from the pioneering 3D Systems in South Carolina, to leading US firm Stratasys in Minneapolis.
+Several companies have been making3D printers for printing metals for some years now, from the pioneering 3D Systems in South Carolina, to leading US firm Stratasys in Minneapolis.
 They are reaching broad client bases — think aerospace to academe.
 And two European companies — EOS of Germany and Arcam of Sweden — are at the forefront of building machines that print metal end-use products, and not just prototypes, which used to be the majority of 3D-printed results.

 Arcam started with the Electron Beam Melting, or EBM.
 During the EBM process, the electron beam melts metal powder in a layer-by-layer process to build the physical part.
 The Arcam EBM machines use a powder bed configuration and are capable of producing multiple parts in the same build.
 Arcam has two main metal-sintering machine systems (the A1 for smaller applications, and the A2 for larger ones, such as airplane parts) that make use of fusing metal powders together with an electron-beam melter.

 EOS rolled out their flagship EOSINT M 280 system that came out a couple years ago to replace its 270 model, which was already a market leader in metal additive manufacturing.
 Both EOS and Stratasys, which uses primarily employ plastic-deposition technology, use their own machines to print parts that are, in turn, used to build more printers.

 According to several reports, it is clear that European design and manufacturing firms are more advanced at both creating and utilizing additive technologies than their US counterparts (especially in the medical and dental arenas).
 And firms such as Boeing, Airbus, and even NASA are already using systems from the likes of EOS and Arcam.

 As written in the introduction, the range of metals suitable for 3D Printing keep growing every month.